Helpful Tips for Living Donors and Caretakers

 The three biggest areas of recovery are dealing with pain, getting up and around, and fatigue.

-You and your caregiver can be assertive and express your feelings.
+You and your care partner (caregiver) can be assertive and express your feelings.
 The more you get up, the easier the pain will be to deal with because getting out of bed relieves gas from building up.
 The gas and bowels that are still waking up from surgery can be the most uncomfortable part of the recovery, even more than the incision.
 You should be able to use less pain medication as the days pass.

 Ask the team about using a heating pad.
 You will be amazed at how much that will help with gas pains.
 You can have that ready at home, too, with an extension cord so that you can walk around your house for added comfort.